3How does the IEC International Co-op work permit application process work?

 Step 3

-Once you receive an Invitation to Apply, you have 10 days to accept or decline it.
+Once you receive your ITA, you have 10 days to accept or decline it.

 If you accept it, you have 20 days to complete and submit your application.
-This involves filling out the online form, scanning supporting documents and paying the fees (CAN$246 in total, CAN$161 application fee + CAN$85 biometrics fee).
+This involves filling out the online form, providing supporting documents and paying the fees (CA$257 in total, CA$172 application fee + CA$85 biometrics fee).

-If you miss the deadline, you will lose your spot.
-You will have to wait for another round of invitations and another Invitation to Apply to be issued.
+If you miss the deadline, your ITA will expire.
+You will have to wait for another round of invitations and hope your profile is selected to receive another ITA.

-In the meantime, your future employer must submit an offer of employment through the Employer Portal and pay the employer compliance fee (CAN$230).
+In the meantime, your future employer must submit an offer of employment through the Employer Portal and pay the employer compliance fee (CA$230).

 Step 4

-Within 24 hours of submitting your application, you will receive a biometric instruction letter (BIL) to explain how to give your biometrics (fingerprints and photo).
+Within 24-48 hours of submitting your application, you will receive a biometrics instruction letter (BIL) to explain how to give your biometrics (fingerprints and photo).

 You have 30 days to book an appointment and go to a biometrics collection point with your passport and BIL.